SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The first 2 distributions depend on the parameter :py:data:`temperature` explained below.

   If particles positions are initialized via a numpy array, this argument can also take a numpy array giving the value of momentum components.
 As for the positions, this must be a two-dimensional numpy array.
 The first dimension is of size of the simulation dimension.
 Momentum components `px`, `py`, `pz` are given in successive columns.
 The second dimension is of size total number of particles in the species and must be equal to the size of the second dimension of the position_initialization array.
 Momentum components must be passed in normalized units.
-If this mode of intialization is chosen, the parameters `temperature`, and `mean_velocity` are disregarded.
+If this mode of intialization is chosen, SMILEI will raise an error if the parameters `temperature`, or `mean_velocity` are defined.

 .. py:data:: particles_per_cell